-Iran has nonetheless tried to demonstrate that it is a capable force in the Gulf.
-Iran has conducted at least five major military exercises since August 2006, including exercises simultaneous with U.S. exercises in the Gulf in March 2007.
-Iran has repeatedly stated it is capable of closing the Strait of Hormuz and would do so, if attacked.
-In early 2007, Iranian ships were widening their patrols, coming ever closer to key Iraqi oil platforms in the Gulf.
+Iran has tried repeatedly to demonstrate its retaliatory capacity.
 In February 2007, Iran seized 15 British sailors that Iran said were patrolling in Iran's waters, although Britain says they were in Iraqi waters performing coalition-related searches.
 They were held until April 5, 2007.
 On January 6, 2008, the U.S. Navy reported a confrontation in which five IRGC Navy small boats approached three U.S. Navy ships to the point where they manned battle stations.
 The IRGC boats veered off before any shots were fired.
 In October 2008, Iran announced it is building several new naval bases along the southern coast, including at Jask, indicating enhanced capability to threaten the entry and exit to the Strait of Hormuz.
 In late November 2009, Iran seized and held for about one week a British civilian sailing vessel and crew that Iran said had strayed into its waters.